ivandustin/livinggreeknt/TIMELINE.md

 Bible students today are learning a form of medieval Greek lettering that is almost unrecognizable from the original Greek text.
 It would be so simple if modern Greek Bible texts were presented in all upper case letters.

-## ca 1100 ADIota subscript and apocopic word forms
+## ca 1100 AD Iota subscript and apocopic word forms

 Pronunciation of certain Greek words had gradually changed from Classical times.
 It became common to drop certain letters from written Greek to reflect the changes in pronunciation.